marievcarter/Website-Repository/docs/notes.md

 -Add explanations to chromaticAdaptation.html

--Compose new icons for links on the 'project' page and 'Madrid teaching stuff' page (this name may change)

--There are too many sub-pages, make the teaching projects page into scrolled series

 -Add short explanation to the hieroglyhs page

 -Write the content for 'independent study' page

 -Figure out how to add the smaller front page image to mobile instead of giant one

--Add shadow to thumbnails on project page so they look three dimensional

--Add independent study thesis pdf as writing sample, make it private
+-Add independent study thesis pdf as writing sample?

 -Make the whole ind.study page private/password protected just in case

 -Recreate experiment visual for ind.study page in sketch

--Fix layout on Contact page

 ###FINISHED